bureson/nn-compass/scenes/dilemma5.md

 # Feedback

 It's great that you're keeping an open mind here.
+Getting input from other stakeholders is a good way to challenge you own biases as your positive experience with Daniel from the past may impact your judgment of him.
 You're absolutely right to consider alternative reasons for your employees' complaints over Daniel's performance.
 It also makes sense to include HR for initial sparring around how to approach the issue.
 This is a dilemma about being aware of own biases, others' emotions while also providing sincere feedback, developing your team members  and setting direction for your team.